Women for Sobriety: The Acceptance Statements

-The First, Second, Tenth, Twelfth, and Thirteenth Affirmations were changed at some point in the 1990s these originally appeared, respectively, as "I have a drinking problem that once had me, Negative emotions destroy only myself, All love given returns twofold, I am a competent woman and have much to give to others, I am responsible for myself and my sisters."
-The Third, Fourth and Twelfth Affirmations were revised in 2017 per the WFS Board of Directors.
+The First, Second, Tenth, Twelfth, and Thirteenth Statements were changed at some point in the 1990s these originally appeared, respectively, as "I have a drinking problem that once had me, Negative emotions destroy only myself, All love given returns twofold, I am a competent woman and have much to give to others, I am responsible for myself and my sisters."
+The Third, Fourth and Twelfth Statements were revised in 2017 per the WFS Board of Directors.
 They originally appeared (after the 1990s edit), respectively, as "Happiness is a habit I will develop, Problems bother me only to the degree I permit them to, I am a competent woman and have much to give life."

 Meetings

 Meetings range in size from two to twenty members, the ideal group size is between six and ten women.
 The room is arranged so that all the women are sitting in a circle.
-The meeting opens with a reading of the thirteen affirmations and the WFS purpose.
-The opening is followed by discussion among members based on a topic from WFS literature (e.g. acceptance, stress, compulsions, procrastination or one of the thirteen affirmations).
+The meeting opens with a reading of the thirteen statements and the WFS purpose.
+The opening is followed by discussion among members based on a topic from WFS literature (e.g. acceptance, stress, compulsions, procrastination or one of the thirteen statements).
 Following a five- to ten-minute break, members begin the second part of the meeting.
 During the second part, members discuss what happened the previous week, each member is given a chance to speak and is encouraged to include at least one positive behavior or event.
 Discussing previous drinking experiences, "drunkalogs", is discouraged as members are asked to keep their sharing positive.
 Cross-talk, responding directly to the speaker, is allowed.
 At the meeting closing members hold hands and recite the WFS motto, "We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions."

 A telephone list is distributed and members are allowed to call each other throughout the week.
 If someone has been hospitalized or has returned to drinking, other members will call her to offer their support.

-Moderators
+Certified Facilitators

-Meetings are run by moderators with at least one year of continuous sobriety who are familiar with the WFS program.
-Moderators must be certified by WFS headquarters in Quakertown, Pennsylvania.
+Meetings are run by Certified Facilitators with at least one year of continuous sobriety who are familiar with the WFS program.
+Facilitators must be certified by WFS headquarters in Quakertown, Pennsylvania.